Fermanagh Lakeland Forum

 • Dynamic thermal modelling

+TB+A were appointed to provide full engineering services design and dynamic thermal modelling to compliment the PHPP analysis and support the Council’s ambitious energy performance targets.
 Working collaboratively with the client, architect, and wider design team through RIBA Stages 1–4, our team developed tailored low-energy engineering solutions to meet stringent thermal comfort and efficiency goals.
-For continuity of service, TB+A were novated to the GRAHAM delivery team and continue to provide technical input through RIBA Stage 5.
+For continuity of service, TB+A were novated to the Graham delivery team and continue to provide technical input through RIBA Stage 5.
+The project is being delivered to BIM Level 2 standards and TB+A continue to employ a digitalised, integrated approach to engineering.

 Key sustainable features include: